EffectOrientedProgramming/book/Chapters/14_Random.md

 ## Physical RNGs
 Consider a Random Number Generator (RNG) that operates by tossing a 6-sided dice into the air and sending the result to the CPU.
+Assuming good conditions, this is actually a good source of randomness.

+Unfortunately, producing large numbers this way is slow and energy-consuming.
+You can produce random data more efficiently by

+- monitoring voltage on a wire
+- Reading weather sensor data
+- Monitoring stock markets

+You can even subscribe to services that combine all of these techniques to produce random data

+## Predictable Randomness
+When your program treats randomness as an effect, testing unusual scenarios becomes straightforward.